 While a general election was not due until 2020, Parliament in April 2017 voted to approve a call for snap elections by Prime Minister May, who sought to strengthen her position to negotiate the UK’s exit from the EU.

 The Organization for Security and Co-operation in Europe (OSCE) sent a limited mission to observe the elections, and in its final report offered relatively minor recommendations without questioning the integrity of the polls’ results.
 The Conservative Party won 42 percent of the vote, which amounted to a loss of 13 seats, and resulted in a hung parliament.
 The Labour Party did better than expected, gaining 30 seats, with 40 percent of the vote.
 The Scottish National Party (SNP) lost 21 seats but still represented the third largest party in Parliament.
-The Liberal Democrats gained 4 seats, taking their share to 12 seats, and the Northern Ireland-based DUP increased its share of seats from 8 to 10.
+The Liberal Democrats gained 4 seats, taking their share to 12 seats, and the conservative Northern Irish Democratic Unionist Party (DUP) increased its share of seats from 8 to 10.
 The Conservatives and the DUP forged an alliance whereby the DUP agreed to support May’s minority government on key matters including Brexit and national security legislation.

 A3.
 Are the electoral laws and framework fair, and are they implemented impartially by the relevant election management bodies?
 4 / 4